asyarb/react-use-googlelogin/README.md

 ### signOut

 A funciton that will sign out and disconnect the current oAuth2 client.
-Also sets the `googleUser` and `googleAuthObj` back to `null.`
+Also sets the `googleUser` and `googleAuthObj` back to `null`.

 ### googleAuthObj

 The raw `GoogleAuth` object returned by `gapi.auth2.getAuthInstance()`.
-This instance of `GoogleAuth` will have the current user already tied to it via `gapi.auth2.signIn()` and have access to the scopes specfied in the `scope` parameter.
-Use this object with the appropriate Google API functions to fetch other data from the user's Google profile
+This instance of `GoogleAuth` will have the current user already tied to it via `gapi.auth2.signIn()`, and have access to the scopes specfied in `scope`.
+Use this object with the appropriate Google API functions to fetch other data from the user's Google profile.

 > `GoogleAuth` is a singleton class that allows you to get additional specific data from a user's Google profile and request for additional scopes if they are under the scopes specified in your developer console.

-Refer to [google's docs](https://developers.google.com/identity/sign-in/web/reference#authentication) for more info.
+Refer to [Google's docs](https://developers.google.com/identity/sign-in/web/reference#authentication) for more info.